department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates-contact.md

 #### Usability guidance:
 - **This field is dependent on the form.** Method of contact is form-dependent.
 Work with your stakeholders on whether your form needs a method of contact.
-- **Give users the opportunity to pick one method of contact.** Provide contact information methods in radio button list form
+- **Give users the opportunity to pick one method of contact.** Provide contact information methods in radio button list form.

 ## Direct deposit form